isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2873.md

 ---
-title: Million Stock Control System Version 3 - (6 Users)
+title: Eber Smart Members Solution - Premium Package with Professional Services
 permalink: /productivity-solutions-grant/solutionrepo/solution2873
 ---

 ### Description

-Million Stock Control System helps to reduce the cost of holding stocks, allowing businesses to meet their customer's demands by making sure there are enough materials for production.
+Eber Smart Member Solution is a smart member system that comes with comprehensive loyalty & rewards system, CRM, marketing, gift card and analytic tool.
+Businesses can easily acquire, reward, engage and understand their customers.
+There is no card to carry, no app to install, no password to remember.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Rockbell_Million_20200921_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Eber_Smart_20210502_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria